cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 David and Fabrice also discuss the spiritual basis of effective psychotherapy, and David describes the reaction of his father, a Lutheran minister, on the day that David was born, as well as a tip his mother gave him when he was in third grade.

-In the next Feeling Good Podcast, David and Fabrice will describe Relapse Prevention Training, since the likelihood of relapse after successful treatment is 100%.
-But if the patient knows what to do, the relapse doesn’t have to be a problem.

 Mon, 31 Jul 2017 05:00:00 +0000

-### 048: Relapse Prevention Training
+## 048: Relapse Prevention Training

 [rss](http://feelinggood.libsyn.com/048-relapse-prevention-training)

 A reader ask how to handle relapses following recovery from depression.
 David emphasizes the importance of this question, since there is a 100% probably that every patient will relapse following recovery.
 And if the patient has not been properly prepared, the relapses can be disastrous.
 But on the other hand, if the patient has been prepared, the relapses do not have to be problematic.

 What is a relapse?
 David defines a relapse as one minute or more of feeling crappy.
 Given that definition, we all relapse pretty much every day.
 However, some people can pop out of a bad mood really quickly, while others can get stuck in these “relapses” for weeks, months, or even years.

 David describes the Relapse Prevention Training (RPT) techniques he has developed, but cautions that RPT does not make sense until the patient has experienced a complete elimination of symptoms.
 If the patient is being treated for depression, that means that the score the depression test has fallen all the way to zero (no symptoms whatsoever) and that the patients feel joy and self-esteem.

 There are four keys to David’s RPT, including:

 * **The patient must be informed** that relapse is an absolute certainty.
 The question is not “will this patient relapse” but rather, “when will this patient relapse?”
 * Patients have to know that the **therapy technique that worked** for them the first time they recovered will always work for them.
 It might be the Cost-Benefit analysis, Pleasure-Predicting Sheet, Acceptance Paradox, Double Standard Technique, Five Secrets of Effective Communication, Hidden Emotion Technique, or Experimental Technique, or simply recording their negative thoughts on the Daily Mood Log and identifying the distortions in them.
 * Patients need to **identify and modify the Self-Defeating Beliefs** (SDBs) that triggered their depression and anxiety in the first place, such as Perfectionism, Perceived Perfectionism, or the Achievement, Love or Approval Addictions.
 In several previous podcasts, David and Fabrice have described the Uncovering Techniques that can be used to quickly pinpoint any patient’s SDBs.
 * Patients need to **write down and challenge the Negative Thoughts** that will inevitably emerge at the time they relapse, such as “This relapse proves I’m hopeless after all,” or “This relapse proves the therapy didn’t work,” etc.

 David and Fabrice illustrate step #4 using a powerful technique called **Externalization of Voices**.
 David has patients record this role play procedure on a cell phone or other recording device so they can play it and listen if needed during an actual relapse.

 David explains that he used this approach with every patient he discharged, and encouraged them all to come back anytime they had a relapse that they couldn’t handle.
 In spite of having more than 35,000 therapy sessions with individuals with severe depression and anxiety, David says that he can count on two hands the number who every returned for “tune-ups” following termination of therapy, and in most of those cases, the patients were able to recover once again in just or two sessions.

-In the next Feeling Good Podcast, David and his highly esteemed colleague, Dr. Matthew May, will begin their live work with Marilyn, a severely depressed colleague who is facing “The Dark Night of the Soul.”
-Fabrice, as usual, will narrate and elicit enlightening commentaries on the therapeutic strategies that David and Matt are using as the session with Marilyn unfolds.

 Mon, 07 Aug 2017 05:00:00 +0000

-### 049: Live Session (Marilyn) — Testing, Empathy (Part 1)
+## 049: Live Session (Marilyn) — Testing, Empathy (Part 1)

 [rss](http://feelinggood.libsyn.com/049-live-session-marilyn-testing-empathy-part-1)

 **The Dark Night of the Soul (Part 1)**

-The first <a href="http://wp.me/p3LED7-1ea">live therapy podcasts with Mark</a> (the man who felt like a failure as a father: podcasts 29 – 35) were enormously popular, and many people have asked for more.
+The first [live therapy podcasts with Mark](http://wp.me/p3LED7-1ea) (the man who felt like a failure as a father: podcasts 29 – 35) were enormously popular, and many people have asked for more.
 David and Fabrice were delighted with your responses, so the next three podcasts will feature a therapy session with Marilyn by David and his highly-esteemed colleague and co-therapist, Dr. Matthew May.
 These three podcasts will include the entire session plus commentary the session unfolds.

 We are extremely grateful to Marilyn for her courage and generosity in making this extremely private and intensely personal experience available to all of us.
 I believe the session will touch your heart, inspire you, and give you courage in facing any problems and traumas that you may be struggling with.

 According to the theory behind cognitive therapy, people are disturbed not be events, but rather by the ways we think about them.
 This notion goes back nearly 2,000 years to the teachings of the Greek Stoic philosopher, Epictetus, who emphasized the incredible importance of our thoughts—or “cognitions”—in the way we feel.
 Fifty years ago, this notion gave rise to a new, exciting, drug-free treatment for depression called “cognitive therapy,” which was based on this basic notion: **When you CHANGE the way you THINK, you can CHANGE the way You FEEL**—quickly, and without drugs.
 That’s why I wrote my first book, **Feeling Good: The New Mood Therapy**, because I was so excited about this notion and the powerful new “cognitive therapy” that was rapidly emerging.

 The idea behind cognitive therapy is simple.
 When you’re upset, you’ve probably noticed that your mind will be flooded with negative thoughts.
 For example, when you’re depressed, you may be beating up on yourself and telling yourself that you’re a loser, and when you’re anxious you’re probably thinking that something terrible is about to happen.
 However, it may not have dawned on you that your thoughts are the actual **cause** of your negative feelings.